agamm/awesome-developer-first/README.md

 ## Shipping

-*Creating and handling shipment of goods.*
+*Creating and handling the shipment of goods.*
 * [easypost](https://www.easypost.com/) - Shipping APIs for e-commerce.

 ## Testing